“It’s going to be like an interstate highway in a rush hour in a snowstorm with everyone driving much too fast.”

 The DARC opportunity

-Earlier this month, the US, UK, and Australia announced that they would set up a network of three ground-based radars in each nation by 2030 as part of AUKUS’s advanced capability development.
+Earlier this month, the US, UK, and Australia announced they would set up a network of three ground-based radars in each nation by 2030 as part of AUKUS’s advanced capability development.
 The program is called DARC, short for Deep Space Advanced Capability.
-The first DARC radar site will be constructed in Exmouth, Western Australia and should be operational in three years.
+The first DARC radar site will be constructed in Exmouth, Western Australia, and should be operational in three years.

 The Deep Space Advanced Radar Capability will leverage the geography of the United States, Australia, and the United Kingdom to further enhance our collective space domain awareness: the ability to track, identify and characterize space objects.
-Space domain awareness is foundational to responsible space operations, and it is essential for responding to activity in space, whether that activity is routine or hostile.2
+Space domain awareness is foundational to responsible space operations, and it is essential for responding to activity in space, whether that activity is routine or hostile.

 Benefits of shared surveillance of the space commons